Bilt Rewards: History

-Bilt Rewards was founded in 2019 by Ankur Jain, a serial entrepreneur.
-Jain serves as the CEO of Bilt Rewards.
+Bilt Rewards was founded in 2019 by Ankur Jain, who serves as its chief executive officer (CEO).
 The company officially launched in 2021.

-In 2022, Bilt Rewards received investment of $150 million, which was led by Left Lane Capital, with additional investments from Smash Capital, Wells Fargo, Kairos, Greystar, Camber Creek, Fifth Wall, and Prosus Ventures.
+In 2022, Bilt Rewards received an investment of $150 million led by Left Lane Capital, with additional participation from Smash Capital, Wells Fargo, Kairos, Greystar, Camber Creek, Fifth Wall, and Prosus Ventures, valuing the company at $1.5 billion.